 The Prince George Citizen has been serving the community of Prince George since 1916.
-As a paid daily newspaper serving the Interior of B.C., the Citizen is the premier medium in the area.
+As a free weekly newspaper serving the Interior of B.C., the Citizen is the premier medium in the area.
 The Citizen provides readers with award winning news and photos that affect our community at large; further reaffirmed by our healthy opinion section.

 We also play an active role improving family literacy with our sponsorship of the Raise-a-Reader programs raising an average of $35,000 annually for local literacy initiatives.

 At the Citizen we have a variety of local and regional print and digital products that are sure to bring you the best possible advertising results.
 Please inquire below for more product information.